astropy/astropy/docs/units/index.rst

 Acknowledgments
 ===============

-This code is adapted from the `pynbody
+This code was originally based on the `pynbody
 <https://github.com/pynbody/pynbody>`__ units module written by Andrew
 Pontzen, who has granted the Astropy Project permission to use the code under a BSD license.